top of page

 What is the Biggest Downside to Medicare Advantage Plans?

-One of the biggest complaints we hear about Medicare Advantage plans is the lack of freedom and high out-of-pocket costs for services.
-Although these plans often boast a low monthly premium, they are commonly met with high deductibles and out-of-pocket costs.
-So, in some cases you may be better off paying a higher premium up from to have lower overall costs in the end.
+One of the most common complaints we hear about Medicare Advantage plans is the lack of flexibility and high out-of-pocket costs for services.
+Although these plans often offer low monthly premiums, they are usually accompanied by high deductibles and out-of-pocket expenses.
+In some cases, you may be better off paying a higher premium to have lower overall costs in the end.

 However, cost is not the only downside to Medicare Advantage plans.
 The lack of network availability in some areas is another significant downside to Medicare Advantage plans.
 For some, the importance of seeing whichever doctor you prefer is a deal breaker.
 However, if you enroll in a Medicare Advantage plan, you may not be able to have this option.

-In Arizona, the Mayo Clinic, Mayo Hospital and Barrow Neurological Institute do not accept Medicare Advantage plans, but they all accept Original Medicare.
-This is true for most teaching hospitals across the country.
+In Arizona, the Mayo Clinic, Mayo Hospital, and Barrow Neurological Institute do not accept Medicare Advantage plans but do accept Original Medicare.
+This is true for most teaching hospitals nationwide.

-IF YOU ARE HELL BENT ON HAVING AN MEDICARE ADVANTAGE PLAN, DO YOUR RESEARCH......
+IF YOU ARE HELL BENT ON HAVING A MEDICARE ADVANTAGE PLAN, DO YOUR RESEARCH......

 The worst Medicare Advantage plan for you is one that is not suitable for your needs and budget.
 If you enroll in a plan that is not right for you, you could be stuck with subpar coverage, high costs, and doctors that you do not prefer.